BrandonTang89/AbstractionProject/brandon-fl/brandonReport.typ

 This represents an imporant speedup since we will be doing many strong preimage computations where computing $P_(R arrow.b overline(P))$ is easy (such as when $P = t_i$) but conjucting it with $dom(R)$ takes some time since $dom(R)$ can be complex.

-= Verification Under Environmental constraints <environmentalConstraints>
+= Verification Under Environmental Constraints <environmentalConstraints>
 Environmental constraints are constraints on the inputs to the circuit.
 They are of the form $J[C, T]$ to denote that we only need a constraint to hold if $J[C, T]$ is true.
 We call such a constraint a "care predicate".

 == Index Over Care Predicate Cases via Indexing Relation Restriction <indexRelationRestriction>